If you or your child sustained injuries from a dog bite, you may have the right to recover compensation.

 In some cases, the injury was the result of gross negligence on the part of the dog owner.
 If so, you may be entitled to punitive damages.
 These are extra damages intended to punish the wrongdoer and to discourage others from the same actions.

-A dog bite attorney can review the details of your case and advise you of the potential value of your settlement.
+A dog attack lawyer in Ohio can review the details of your case and advise you of the potential value of your settlement.

 Finding an Ohio Lawyer Who Handles Dog Bites